keanlouis30/NSCOM03/READMe.md

 - Bulk analysis (10 IOCs): < 30 seconds
 - Page load time: < 2 seconds
 - Export file generation: < 1 second

+analysis should have connection of the ioc get the other domains network traffic network connections